subjc/posts/2014-02-02-spark-camera.md

 So we can now start and stop our animations, awesome!
 But there's one more piece of the puzzle.
 We need to make sure once we have completed our animation we don't keep adding layers and updating animations when we receive <code>touchesBegan:withEvent:</code>.

 To do this, we'll set our <code>RecordingCircleOverlayView</code> instance to become the delegate of all the <code>strokeEnd</code> animations we create, implement the delegate callback <code>animationDidStop:finished:</code> and check for any animations that have finished.
 If any animation has finished, we can assume that all have finished and the circle is complete!
-Then we store the completion state in a flag (<code>finishedAnimating</code>) and check it before we start or stop any further animations.
+Then we store the completion state in a flag (<code>circleComplete</code>) and check it before we start or stop any further animations.

 {% highlight objc %}
 - (void)animationDidStop:(CAAnimation *)anim finished:(BOOL)flag
 {
-    if (self.hasFinishedAnimating == NO && flag)
+    if (self.isCircleComplete == NO && flag)
     {
-        [self removeAnimations];
-        self.finishedAnimating = flag;
+        self.circleComplete = flag;
     }
 }
 {% endhighlight %}

-We'll also call our <code>removeAnimations</code> method to ensure that when the animations are finished, we maintain the final state of our layers.

 ## Wrapping up